-Our specialized team of hand therapists at Beacon Orthopaedics & Sports Medicine are licensed professionals with advanced clinical experience and skill sets related to elbow, wrist, hand, and finger injuries/disorders.
-Along with state-of-the-art equipment and facilities, our hand therapy team is able to deliver industry leading care to our patients.
+Our hand therapy teams at Beacon Orthopaedics & Sports Medicine are licensed professionals with advanced clinical experience and skill sets related to elbow, wrist, hand, and finger injuries/disorders.
+Along with state-of-the-art equipment and facilities, our therapists are able to deliver industry leading care to our patients.

 - Comprehensive assessments of elbow, wrist, hand and finger injuries/disorders, immediate care, and effective treatment to reduce total treatment time